-Contractor must purchase, store, and dispense XTS Kits, as requested and when directed by the County, in accordance with the specifications outlined in Attachment 5: Xylazine Test Strip Kits Specifications.
+Contractor must purchase, store, and ensure Kiosks are stocked with XTS Kits, as requested and when directed by the County, in accordance with the specifications outlined in Attachment 5: Xylazine Test Strip Kits Specifications.

-4.3.5 CONDOMS (INTERNAL AND EXTERNAL)
+4.3.5 CONDOMS (INTERNAL AND EXTERNAL) AND LUBRICANT PACKETS

-Contractor must store and supply STD Harm Reduction Products (i.e., Condoms - External and Internal) to Kiosks, in accordance with the specifications outlined in Attachment 6: Sexually Transmitted Disease Harm Reduction Products Specifications (Condoms - Internal and External).
-Contractor may either obtain External/Male and Internal/Female Condoms at no cost from https://lacondom.com/, or purchase, as requested and when directed by the County.
+Contractor must store and ensure Kiosks are stocked with STD Harm Reduction Products (i.e., Condoms - External and Internal, and Lubricant packets), in accordance with the specifications outlined in Attachment 6: Sexually Transmitted Disease Harm Reduction Products Specifications (Condoms - Internal and External and Lubricant packets).
+Contractor may either obtain External/Male and Internal/Female Condoms and Lubricant packets at no cost from https://lacondom.com/, or purchase, as requested and when directed by the County.